thachp/eventdbx/README.md

   Flushes all staged events in a single atomic transaction.
 - `dbx aggregate export [<type>] [--all] --output <path> [--format csv|json] [--zip] [--pretty]`
   Writes the current aggregate state (no metadata) as CSV or JSON.
 Exports default to one file per aggregate type; pass `--zip` to bundle the output into an archive.

+`--payload` and `--patch` are mutually exclusive.
+Use `--payload` when you want to supply the full document explicitly; use `--patch` for an RFC 6902 JSON Patch that the server applies before validation and persistence.

 Staged events are stored in `.eventdbx/staged_events.json`.
 Use `aggregate apply --stage` to add entries to this queue, inspect them with `aggregate list --stage`, and persist the entire batch with `aggregate commit`.
 Events are validated against the active schema whenever restriction is `default` or `strict`; the strict mode also insists that a schema exists before anything can be staged.
 The commit operation writes every pending event in one RocksDB batch, guaranteeing all-or-nothing persistence.